 Facing elimination: South Carolina baseball drops NCAA regional game to NC State

+On a night the ball was flying out of Doak Field at Dail Park, the difference for South Carolina came down to the ability to throw strikes in a key stretch.

-South Carolina must find a way to win three baseball games in two days if they hope to extend their season past the opening weekend of the NCAA Tournament.
+Now the Gamecocks are faced with the daunting task of winning three baseball games in two days in order to extend their season past the opening weekend of the NCAA Tournament.

-The No. 2 seed Gamecocks dropped a 6-4 decision Saturday to No. 1 North Carolina State in the winner’s bracket game.
-Matthew Becker walked in the go-ahead run with two outs in the seventh inning.
+The No. 2 seed Gamecocks dropped a 6-4 decision Saturday night to No. 1 North Carolina State in the winner’s bracket game in front of a sold-out crowd of 3,036.
+Each team hit three home runs, but a bases-loaded walk by Matthew Becker forced in the go-ahead run in the seventh inning.

 South Carolina (37-24) will play James Madison on Sunday at noon in an elimination contest.
 The winner of that game faces the Wolfpack (35-20) at 6 p.m.
 Sunday.